g10bus/git-practice/README.md

 My First Project
 This project is created to practice basic Git commands.
 It contains a simple README file and an initial commit.

+## Updates
+This project is now connected to GitHub and has a cloned copy.